Hello

 For a time, I was producing the radio show/podcast Living Planet.
 You can listen to this episode, for example, where our production team collaborated with another audio project to look at whether or not civilization would need to end in order to save the Earth.

 I led the environment team at DW for about five years.
-Here is a small selection of some of the material I produced during that time.
+Here is a small selection of some of the journalism I did during that time.

 Video interview: California Governor Jerry Brown at COP23 in Bonn